 Finally, the New Deal and Social Security Act supported growth in the women's movement.
 Prior to the Great Depression, women were not given many opportunities for growth in society (Trowbridge, 2017).
 An example of this would be that only 6 percent of women were employed during World War I and only a limited amount of occupations were deemed fitting for women (Trowbridge, 2017).
 The number of women in the workforce had motivated President Woodrow Wilson to push women's suffrage (Trowbridge, 2017).
 30 States and territories would vote for women’s suffrage in 1919, and in 1920 the 19th amendment would be voted in to the Constitution.
 In the early versions of the National Recovery Administration (NRA), women were not offered many types of jobs due to the gender roles of the time (Trowbridge, 2017).
 However, women's movement leaders such as Eleanor Roosevelt fought against gender favoritism in these programs (Trowbridge, 2017).
 As quoted, "However, the number of careers open to women and the pay they received would expand in future decades, thanks to the number of women who joined the labor movement during the 1930s.
 The number of union women grew 300 percent during the decade as 800,000 women joined organizations such as the International Ladies Garment Workers’ Union," (Trowbridge, 2017) proved to show that women would continue to fight for equality and growth within the workforce.
 The women of this era were able to defeat gender stereotypes in the workforce, taking government professions that would be typically held by males (Trowbridge, 2017).
 The women of this era were able to take advantage of the New Deal and Social Security Act to build a foundation for the future of women's equality in the workforce.

-The enactment of the New Deal and Social Security Act legislations provided an integral foundation for today’s government.
-Even today, social security still exists as retirement, survivor, and disability benefits (Social Security, 2018).
+The enactment of the New Deal and Social Security Act legislations provided an integral foundation for today’s government and gender equality.
+Social Security provided a solid base for benefits that would help repair America’s economy by saving those in dire need.
+The elderly would no longer have to worry about falling to poverty if they did not work, the younger generations would be provided with more opportunities for jobs, and a strong foundation or women’s equality in the workplace would be built, as more women would be appointed government positions.
 As quoted from Roosevelt, “This law, too, represents a cornerstone in a structure which is being built but is by no means complete.
 It is a structure intended to lessen the force of possible future depressions.
 It will act as a protection to future Administrations against the necessity of going deeply into debt to furnish relief to the needy.
 The law will flatten out the peaks and valleys of deflation and of inflation.
 It is, in short, a law that will take care of human needs and at the same time provide for the United States an economic structure of vastly greater soundness,” (Roosevelt, 1935).
-In conclusion, the New Deal and Social Security Act led to benefits for the elderly, opening the opportunity for jobs, and providing aid to the disabled.
+In conclusion, the New Deal and Social Security Act led to benefits for the elderly, opening the opportunity for jobs, and growth in the women’s movement.

 References